port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/aws.md

   - `SecretName` - The name for the new Port credentials secret to create.

 - **Lambda related parameters:**
-  - `FunctionName` - The function name for the exporter's Lambda.
+  - `FunctionName` - The function name for the exporter's lambda.
   - `ScheduleExpression` - The [schedule expression](https://docs.aws.amazon.com/lambda/latest/dg/services-cloudwatchevents-expressions.html) to define an event schedule for the exporter.
   - `ScheduleState` - The schedule initial state - `ENABLED` or `DISABLED`.
 We recommend to enable it only after one successful run.